-We hope that this prospectus conveys our commitment to provide all of our learners with a rich and positive experience whilst completing their Sixth Form studies and encourages prospective candidates of all abilities to apply.

-Should you have any queries that are not addressed in the information provided, please do not hesitate in contacting us at the College.
+We hope that this prospectus conveys our commitment to provide all of our learners with a rich and positive experience whilst completing their Sixth Form studies and encourages all prospective candidates to discuss the contents further at our Open Evening.
+Should you have any queries that are not addressed in this prospectus, please do not hesitate in contacting us at the College.